mattmakai/mattmakai.com/source/content/pages/talks.rst

 looks like for Python web application deployments and why web APIs are increasingly important for the full stack trend.

-Upcoming short 10 minute talk to
+Quick 10 minute talk given at
 `MoDev meetup <http://www.meetup.com/modevdc/events/202380822/>`_ on Monday, September 16 in Tyson's Corner, Virginia.